sosiristseng/sosiristseng.github.io/docs/windows/WSL2.md

 ## WSL2 post-install setup

+They are optional.
+Apply them if necessary.

 ### Enable systemd

 Edit `/etc/wsl.conf` in the WSL.
-Currently, WSL enables systemd by default so you may not need to edit this file.
+Currently, WSL enables systemd by default, so you may not need to edit this file.

 ```txt title="/etc/wsl.conf"
 [boot]
 systemd=true
 ```

-### Default login user (optional)
+### Default login user

 Edit `/etc/wsl.conf` in the WSL.